 NRS 533.367 – “Before a person may obtain a right to the use of water from a spring or water which has seeped to the surface of the ground, he must ensure that wildlife which customarily uses the water will have access to it.”

 NRS 503.400 – “Every person who has erected, or who may hereafter erect, any dams, water weirs or other obstructions to the free passage of fish in the rivers, streams, lakes, or other waters of the State of Nevada shall construct and keep in repair to the satisfaction of the Department fishways or fish ladders at all such dams, water weirs or other obstructions so that at all seasons of the year fish may ascend above such dams, water weirs or other obstruction to deposit their spawn.”

+NRS 701.610-640 - Notice of energy development project: Filing with Department of Wildlife, submission of application form, collection of fees, and associated review and recommendations provided by the Department on behalf of energy development projects.

-In an effort to recognize the importance of mitigation as a tool in minimizing wildlife losses, the policy plan which was adopted by the Commission on December 9, 1983 and endorsed by the Governor on August 20, 1984 identified the following Department goals:
+In an effort to recognize the importance of mitigation as a tool in minimizing wildlife losses, this policy guides the Department to:

-“Recommend alternative approaches in federal, state or private projects to prevent or minimize degradation of fishery habitat or seek mitigation.”
+Recommend alternative approaches in federal, state, or private projects to avoid or minimize degradation or loss of fish and wildlife resources or, where impacts are unavoidable seek mitigation.

+Develop suitable Best Management Practices (BMP) and/or Design Features (DF) for avoiding and/or minimizing adverse impacts to fish and wildlife and habitat resources.
+These will incorporate BMPs and DFs already accepted by land and resource managers where appropriate, and may require development of new BMPs and/or DFs where none currently exist or are unsuitable.

-“Maintain close coordination and cooperation with user groups and land managers, seeking the most favorable land use alternatives for big game and emphasizing mitigative measures to replace irrevocable losses.”
+Maintain close coordination and cooperation with user groups and land and resource managers, seeking the most favorable land use alternatives for all fish and wildlife and emphasizing mitigative measures to replace irrevocable losses.

-Since approximately 87% of the land in Nevada is public domain administered by several different agencies of the federal government, and because these lands provide diverse habitat types supporting a wide variation of wildlife species, it is important that federal law pertaining to state agency involvement be reviewed.
-These federal regulations also provide opportunities for state involvement in potential mitigation matters involving federal lands or the use of federal funds which may or may not be applicable to private lands.
-In addition to the public trust doctrine which is founded in common law, a few of the more important regulations pertaining to mitigation include the following:
+Since approximately 87% of Nevada is public land administered by several federal land management agencies, and these lands include diverse habitats essential to a wide variety of wildlife species, it is important that federal law pertaining to state agency involvement and recommendations be reviewed.
+These federal regulations provide opportunities for state involvement in activities on federal lands or using federal funds which may or may not be applicable to private lands.
+In addition to the Public Trust Doctrine, which is founded in common law, a few of the more important regulations pertaining to mitigation include the following:

-Fish and Wildlife Coordination Act authorized …state agencies responsible for fish and wildlife resources to investigate all proposed federal undertakings and nonfederal actions needing a federal permit or license which would impound, divert, deepen, or otherwise control or modify a stream or other body of water and to make mitigation and enhancement recommendations to the involved federal agency.
+Fish and Wildlife Coordination Act (16 U.S.C. § 661-666) authorized …state agencies responsible for fish and wildlife resources to investigate all proposed federal undertakings and nonfederal actions needing a federal permit or license which would impound, divert, deepen, or otherwise control or modify a stream or other body of water and to make mitigation and enhancement recommendations to the involved federal agency.

-National Environmental Policy Act (NEPA) gives all governmental agencies in addition to private citizens an opportunity for greater involvement for all federal projects and private projects involving federal funds or federal land.
+National Environmental Policy Act (NEPA,42 U.S.C. § 4321) gives all governmental agencies in addition to private citizens an opportunity for greater involvement for all federal projects and private projects involving federal funds or federal land.
 One of the primary purposes of NEPA as listed in section 2 is “To promote efforts which will prevent or eliminate damage to the environment.”

+Federal Land Policy and Management Act (FLPMA, 43 U.S.C. § 1712); to the extent consistent with the laws governing the administration of the public lands, coordinate the land use inventory, planning, and management activities of or for such lands with the land use planning and management programs of other Federal departments and agencies and of the States and local governments within which the lands are located.

 POLICIES